Skip to content

-Honeybadger CLI Reference
+Honeybadger CLI reference

 The Honeybadger CLI provides a Command Line Interface for various Honeybadger-related programs and utilities.
 All features are available through the honeybadger command and can be used independently of Bundler/Rails.